-Develop HVAC marketing strategies beyond word of mouth to reach your specific audience.
+Develop HVAC marketing strategies beyond word of mouth and referrals to reach your specific audience.

 Don’t put all of your eggs in one marketing basket.

-Save cost per lead with targeted email marketing.
+Save on cost per lead with targeted email marketing.

-Before deploying any type of marketing strategy, small-business owners need to know how to target the right audience of potential customers.
+Before deploying any type of marketing strategy, small-business owners need to target the right audience of potential customers.

 Rather than simply focusing on “anybody with an air conditioner,” Mello says, “I’m going to say, ‘This is the age, this is the gender, this is the average household income, this is their credit score.’
-You should know more and more about who your real customers are, and then you focus on direct response … and branding.”
+You should know more and more about who your real customers are, and then focus on direct response…and branding.”

 Knowing the best marketing tactics to deploy is hard work, and poses one of the biggest challenges for the HVAC industry, Stark says.

-“You used to depend on the phone book or direct mail advertising or newspaper advertising,” he says.
-“In recent years, multimedia internet and digital communications … has really opened up so many different levels to choose from.”
+“You used to depend on the phone book, trade shows, direct mail advertising or newspaper advertising,” he says.
+“In recent years, multimedia internet and digital communications … have really opened up so many different levels to choose from.”

 “Targeted email marketing is the most cost-effective strategy for keeping your brand front and center in the minds of customers” says Megan Bedford, who runs Mugyver Consulting to help small companies in the trades.